gooberscan/CobbleGuard/README.md

 # Is this legal?

-Yes.
-Everything we do is completely legal and within our rights as an anti-griefing group.
 We are in full compliance with the Minecraft EULA, Minecraft Usage Guidelines, Xbox Community Standards, and all other relevant rules and regulations.

 “To keep the Minecraft community welcoming and inclusive for everyone, we have a zero-tolerance policy towards hate speech, terrorist or violent extremist content, bullying, harassing, sexual solicitation, fraud, or threatening others.”